aleksandarristic/gptcontext/README.md

 python build_context.py --summarize
 ```

-Files over 2000 tokens will be summarized using the OpenAI API (set your API key via `OPENAI_API_KEY`).
+Files over the configured token threshold will be summarized using the OpenAI API (requires `OPENAI_API_KEY`).

 ### Other options